panos-span/seip-lab/sourcecodeanalyzer/README.md

 - **Complexity**: Can make code more complex than necessary if the product types are not likely to change or the creation process is straightforward.
 - **Hidden Errors**: Errors can get masked and become harder to debug since the system behaves as though nothing wrong has happened.
 - **Class Proliferation**: The pattern can lead to an increase in the number of classes, making the code harder to follow.

+## Bridge Pattern

+The `SourceCodeAnalyzer` interface and its implementations `RegexAnalyzer` and `StrcompAnalyzer` use the Bridge design pattern with the SourceFileReader interface and its implementations `LocalFileReader` and `WebFileReader`.
+This pattern decouples an abstraction from its implementation so that the two can vary independently.
+It is useful when both the abstractions and their implementations need to be extended independently.

+Also, the classes DemoClient and SourceCodeAnalyzerFacade use the Bridge design pattern.

+#### Pros:

+- **Decoupling**: Decouples an abstraction from its implementation so that the two can vary independently.
+- **Open for Extension**: Allows the addition of new abstractions and implementations without modifying existing code.

+#### Cons:

+- **Complexity**: Can make code more complex than necessary if the product types are not likely to change or the creation process is straightforward.
+- **Class Proliferation**: The pattern can lead to an increase in the number of classes, making the code harder to follow.